Modified coherence of quantum spins in a damped pure-dephasing model: Using inter-mode couplings to alter the environmental structure

 Although we are most interested in the symmetric spin space, note that $\hat{J}_z$ operator has support over the entire Hilbert space of the spins (dimension $2^N$).
 Thus, it is not simply an operator for the single $2J + 1$-dimensional symmetric space (total spin $J = N/2$) but acts all the irreducible representations of angular momentum and their multiplicities~\cite{BaragiolaSpinNoiseDephasing2010}.
 However, $\hat{J}_z$ does not mix these subspaces, so $\hat{H}_s$ likewise does not mix spin-subspaces of different permutation symmetry.
 This is important because the collective spin state is often prepared in the symmetric subspace.

 Now using the spectral resolvability of the symmetric mode it is possible to perform quantum control on the dynamics to effectively restrict evolution to the symmetric subspace.
-Consider a dynamical decoupling pulse sequence where periodically with period $T$ the unitary $V=e^{i\pi \hat{J}_x}e^{i\pi \hat{w}_s^{\dagger}\hat{w}_s}$ is applied, i.e. a composition of an on site bit flip on the qubits and $\pi$ phase shift on the symmetric mode.
-This describes a bang-bang decoupling sequence and if it is done fast relative to the coupling strength, i.e. $T^{-1}\gg \eta$, then the effective evolution will be restricted to that generated by $\hat{H}_s$ \cite{PhysRevA.58.2733}.
+Consider a dynamical decoupling pulse sequence where periodically with period $T$ the unitary $\hat V=e^{i\pi \hat{J}_x}e^{i\pi \hat{w}_s^{\dagger}\hat{w}_s}$ is applied, i.e. a composition of an on-site bit flip on the qubits and $\pi$ phase shift on the symmetric mode.
+This describes a bang-bang decoupling sequence and if it is done fast relative to the coupling strength, i.e. $T^{-1}\gg \eta/\sqrt{N}$, then the effective evolution will be restricted to that generated by $\hat{H}_s$ \cite{PhysRevA.58.2733}.
 Such evolution can be used to generate spin squeezing.
-For example, in the limit that the mode decay rates go to zero $\Gamma_k\rightarrow 0$ and when the overall time of evolution for the dynamically decoupled sequence satisfies $\omega_s t= r\pi$ for $r \in \mathbb{N}$, then by Eq.~(\ref{nodecayfactors}) the evolution acts on the spins alone according to the unitary $U(t)=e^{-i \chi \hat{J}_z^2}$ with $\chi=\frac{r\pi\eta^2}{\omega_s^2}$.
+For example, in the limit that the mode decay rates go to zero $\Gamma_k\rightarrow 0$ and when the overall time of evolution for the dynamically decoupled sequence satisfies $\omega_s t= r\pi$ for $r \in \mathbb{N}$, then by Eq.~(\ref{nodecayfactors}) the evolution acts on the spins alone according to the unitary $\hat U =e^{-i \chi \hat{J}_z^2}$ with $\chi=\frac{r\pi\eta^2}{N\omega_s^2}$.
+This is similar to a control scheme considered by Chaudry and Gong~\cite{Chaudhry2013}, who proposed using quantum control on the symmetric subspace of many spins to mitigate spin-mode correlations that can be problematic when the bath correlation function is not known.